br11/kotlin-magics/README.md

 #### Documenting API with javadoc - Magic with Kooby & ApiTool
 Here is our API implemented with Jooby for Kotlin.
-The decision of using Jooby was made mainly because the ApiTool module of Jooby implements a large number of integrations, including one with Swagger that generates the REST API documentation from the Javadoc.
+The decision of using Jooby was made mainly because it implements a large number of integrations, including one with Swagger that generates the REST API documentation from the Javadoc.

 Source code
 ````kotlin